aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/creating-files-and-reports/create-excel-workbook-from-a-smartmarker-template/_index.md

   - /create-excel-workbook-from-a-smartmarker-template/
   - /workbook/smartmarker/
   - /workbook/create/smartmarker/
-keywords: "Excel, Smart Marker, Aspose.Cells Cloud, REST API, Workbook, SDK, API"
+keywords: "Excel, Smart Marker, Aspose.Cells Cloud, REST API, Workbook, SDK, API, Report Generation"
 description: "Learn how to generate Excel workbooks from Smart Marker templates using the Aspose.Cells Cloud REST API.
 Includes request/response details, cURL example, and SDK code samples."
 weight: 40
+ArticleTitle: "Build Excel Reports with Smart Marker Templates – Aspose.Cells Cloud API Guide"
 ---

 This REST API creates a workbook using a Smart Marker template.

+**Prerequisites:** You must have a valid Aspose Cloud authentication token, a storage location configured, and the source workbook uploaded to that storage before invoking this operation.

+For more details on creating workbooks from templates, see the [Create Excel file with a template](/create-excel-workbook-from-template/) guide.

 ## REST API